 10 Things You Can Do in 30 Minutes or Less For a More Focused and Fit Day

 Do you have 30 minutes?
 This is something that I ask people when they tell me they don't have time.
 Just think.
 There is so much you can do in thirty minutes to have a more productive day.
-I recently adjusted my schedule (again) to wake up about 45 minutes to one hour earlier so that I could do my workout in the morning instead of the afternoon.
-I found that waiting until after work to get my sweat on was making me frazzled and it left me feeling rushed all the time.
+Even 15 minutes!
+I recently adjusted my schedule (again) one hour earlier so that I could do my workout in the morning instead of the afternoon.
+I found that waiting until the afternoon to get my sweat on was making me frazzled and it left me feeling rushed all the time.
 I didn't want to slack on my workout or miss it completely, so I chose to try to get to sleep a little earlier so that I could wake up, have my devotional time, workout, and then get ready for my day.
 You know what?
 Over the course of this week, I've been more productive than I even realized I could, simply because I shifted some things around.
-I have been feeling a little more tired in the evenings, but as long as I go to bed when I need to, I'm okay.
+And once my workout was done, I didn't have to worry about having to do it later that day.
+Any more exercise was just extra credit.

-I thought it would only be nice of me to share with you some things you can do starting today that you can incorporate into your life so you can get things done and have a clear head and a more healthy and fit day.
-Don't forget to check out the links and download the helpful lists to give you some good ideas.
+I wanted to share with you some things you can do starting today that you can incorporate into your life so you can get things done and have a clear head and a more healthy and fit day.

 - Stretch first thing in the morning.
 Of course you're so stiff and your back may be a little sore.
 You've been comatose for the last 4-8 hours!
 Your muscles have lost some tone and fluid has built up in your spine.
 Stretching helps to get that blood flow going and helps get your muscles back in their normal fluid motion.
 Now, you can dive into your workout, or your breakfast, or your day feeling just a little more refreshed.
 So take about 5-10 minutes, get a good stretch up, a morning yawn, and then touch those toes!
 Ahhhhhh!!